alexandergorokhov/aloja5/README.md

 # Testing
 The programs contains unit test as part of the code.
 The program contains Jacoco plugin and coverage, branches, etc can be viewed in target/site.
+Simulation test is ignored for maven build.
+Please ignore it or run all of them together.
 # Start
 From the root of the project : java -jar target/cmd-processor-1.0-SNAPSHOT.jar